CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

-# Multi-GPU and multi-node machine learning jobs
+# Multi-GPU and multi-node machine learning

 Multi-GPU jobs are also supported by specifying the number of GPUs required in the `--gres` flag, for example to have 4 GPUs on Puhti (which is the maximum for